 Like that of Freshdrop, they don’t have any free trials.
-Their plans start from $56/mo and all the way upto $184+/month.
+Their plans start from $64/mo and all the way upto $198/month.

-The expired domain section is only accessible with the power plan.
-With newbie plan, you can only get a list of expiring domains.
+The expired domain section is only accessible with the Power plan.
+With the Newbie plan, you can only obtain a list of expiring domains.

-You can search the domain names based on Moz, Majestic, Ahrefs, SEMrush and other metrics.
-It helps you easier to filter the expired domains and narrow the search down to the results that matter the most for you.
+Using metrics such as Moz, Majestic, Ahrefs, and SEMrush, you can search for domain names.
+This makes it easier for you to filter expired domains and narrow your search down to the results that matter most to you.